 Registered assistance dogs

 Only fully trained and accredited assistance dogs, who are assisting a visitor, are permitted to enter the Zoo.
 Please bring relevant proof of accreditation as this may be asked for on arrival.
 If you wish to bring an assistance dog into the park, please inform a member of our admissions team when you arrive.

 * all registered assistance dogs must be up-to-date with all inoculations

 * dogs must be kept on a lead at all times and under strict control

 * dogs must not be allowed to defecate anywhere in the zoo grounds and any incidents should be cleared away by their owners

 Unfortunately, we are unable to allow assistance dogs into any indoor or walkthrough exhibits, or certain outdoor areas.
-Further information is available on arrival or by contacting us on the number below.
+Further information is available on arrival, by clicking here to downloading a copy of our Assistance Dog Restrictions, or by contacting us on 0131 314 0326 or email [email protected]

 If the behaviour of our animals is affected by the presence of your dog please move away from the area.
 We apologise for any inconvenience this may cause, however, this is to ensure the safety of our animals, visitors and your dog.